Info for International Students

 There are six major banks in Canada (Toronto-Dominion Bank (TD), Bank of Montreal (BMO), Bank of Nova Scotia (Scotiabank), Royal Bank of Canada (RBC) and Canadian Imperial Bank of Commerce (CIBC)) and each of them offers student banking plans.
 The perks of the plans offered by each bank change regularly so make sure to read up on them and reach out to currently enrolled students about who they bank with before making a decision!

 You will need to purchase health insurance while you are living in Canada.
-There are three different kinds of insurance you’ll need to buy:
+There are three different kinds of insurance you’ll need:

 1. Basic health care